computational-expression/lab02/README.md

    - `if blink_cycles >= 2:` execute second blink
    - Continue up to 5 blinks using separate `if` statements

-**TODO 6: Performance Status** - Create and display system performance variables
+**TODO 6: Performance Status** - Create and display system performance variables based on your observation of the performance of your board

 **Important**: This lab focuses on conditionals and user input. **For loops are not allowed** - use multiple `if` statements for blinking patterns.